bcornelusse/ELEC0447-analysis-power-systems/lecture5.md

 ## Magnetic field created by the rotor

--   rotor = rotating part, separated from the rotor by the air gap
+-   rotor = rotating part, separated from the stator by the air gap
 -   carries a winding in which a direct current flows, in steady-state operation
 -   referred to as *field* winding (in French: enroulement d'excitation)